Steve Mizerak: Snooker venture

 In 1978, Mizerak became the first American-born player to compete in a professional Snooker event.
 He competed in the 1978 Canadian Open, Mizerak won his first match, including an 81 break, but lost to Tony Knowles by 9 frames to 7.

-Mizerak also played in a series of snooker and pool challenge matches from 1974 to 1990 – rare televised examples of Mizerak playing snooker – against the top snooker players in the world, John Spencer, Steve Davis, Jimmy White, Joe Johnson and Stephen Hendry.
-The competition's were a best of Snooker & various Pool games, this meant that Mizerak was a slight favourite due to his opponents unfamiliarity with Pool and his slight knowledge of Snooker.
+Mizerak also played in a series of snooker and pool challenge matches from 1974 to 1990 – televised examples of Mizerak playing snooker – against the top snooker players in the world: John Spencer, Steve Davis, Jimmy White, Joe Johnson and Stephen Hendry.
+The competitions were a best of Snooker & various Pool games; this meant that Mizerak was a slight favourite due to his opponents' unfamiliarity with Pool and his slight knowledge of Snooker.

 In 1974, Mizerak competed against John Spencer in Snooker and Straight Pool.
-He won all 3 frames of Straight Pool and unexpectedly won 2 of the 3 frames in Snooker, to win the overall competition.
+He won all 3 frames of Straight Pool and unexpectedly won 2 of the 3 frames in Snooker to win the overall competition.

 In 1987, Mizerak competed against Steve Davis, this time in snooker, straight pool and nine-ball.
 Despite losing heavily to Davis by 4 frames to 1 in snooker, Mizerak won both in straight pool and nine-ball to be the overall winner, which earned him $50,000 for his victory, which was the largest first place prize a pool player had won at the time.
 In the following years, he competed against Jimmy White in 1988, Joe Johnson in 1989 and Stephen Hendry in 1990.
 Mizerak again lost against all three opponents in snooker but won both in straight pool and eight-ball, to be undefeated in the overall title.

 Mizerak turned professional in 1988 and competed in the World Snooker Championship in 1988 and 1989, but failed to progress beyond the first round of qualifying on both occasions, losing to low-ranked snooker professionals.
 In 1988, he lost 10 frames to 2 to Anthony Harris, and the following year was beaten by 10 frames to 1 by Mark Rowling, before giving up on his snooker ambitions.

 Later life

 Mizerak owned and operated pool halls in the West Palm Beach-Lake Park, Florida area during the 1990s and 2000s.
 He founded the Senior Tour in 1996 for players over 50, which held around 5 or 6 tournaments a year, and offered guaranteed prize money of $25,000 to $50,000.
 The tour's home was at a billiard hall he opened in Lake Park called Steve Mizerak's Billiards.

-Mizerak suffered from obesity for the later part of his adult life, weighing over 400 lbs by the end of his career.
-Mizerak suffered a series of strokes the first in 2001 at the age of 56 which left him with physical challenges that prevented him from playing pool competitively, subsequently retiring from competition.
+Mizerak suffered from obesity during the later part of his adult life, weighing over 400 lbs by the end of his career.
+He suffered a series of strokes, the first in 2001 at the age of 56, which left him with physical challenges that prevented him from playing pool competitively, subsequently retiring from competition.

 In 1999, he was ranked number 6 among the Billiards Digest "50 Greatest Players of the Century" and ranked 2nd "Greatest Living Player of the Century".